wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 In other words, this method simulates the receipt of an acknowledgement to an invalidation, which was issued earlier to a shared block in the upper level.

-Method `removeOwnerViaInv()` is the exclusive counterpart of `removeSharerViaInv()`, and its works on events that can be treated as an knowledgement to an invalidation issued earlier to an exclusive owner in the upper level.
+Method `removeOwnerViaInv()` is the exclusive state counterpart of `removeSharerViaInv()`, and its works on events that can be treated as an acknowledgement to an invalidation issued earlier to an exclusive owner in the upper level.
 In addition to removing the owner from the directory entry, and optionally updating the `responses` map, this method also simulates the state transition when performing the local write back.
 The method checks whether the event carries dirty data by calling `getDirty()` on the given event object, and if true, the transient or stable `E` state will transit to the corresponding version of `M` state.

+#### CPU-Generated Data Requests

+##### handleGetS()

+Method `handleGetS()` in non-inclusive caches differs from its counterpart in inclusive caches by having to handle two different types of misses.
+The first type, full miss, occurs when both the directory entry and the data entry do not exist.
+In this case, the controller only allocates a directory entry, and let data bypass the cache to the upper level.
+The second type, partial miss, occurs when the dirctory entry is present, but data block is not in the data array.
+In this case, the controller needs to fetch data from one of the upper level caches, and send data to the requestor.
+Meanwhile, the state of the directory entry transits to the transient `_D` version to indicate that an outstanding fetch is being performed, and the fetch response has not been received.

+The overall structure of `handleGetS()` is similar to the one in inclusive caches, but there are